Writing SQL Queries

 Official Clickhouse SQL Reference

-Some of the important pages that contain useful information:
+Some important pages containing useful information:

 The FINAL keyword